 Arrangements for examination accommodations on the basis of a documented chronic health condition or disability can be made through Queen's Student Accessibility Services in the LaSalle Building on Stuart Street, telephone 613 533-6467.
 The deadlines for arrangements are 7 November for December examinations and 7 March for April examinations.
-Law students should contact Helen Connop, Manager of Education and Equity Services for assistance in ensuring that accommodations are arranged before the relevant deadlines.
+Law students should contact the Manager of Education and Equity Services for assistance in ensuring that accommodations are arranged before the relevant deadlines.

-Students with short-term medical conditions (broken arm, sprained wrist, etc.) may contact the Helen Connop Manager of Education & Equity Services e for assistance.
+Students with short-term medical conditions or extenuating circumstances may contact the Manager of Education & Equity Services for assistance.
 Students will be required to provide medical documentation evidencing the need for accommodation (such as extended time).